-Thinking of adding highlights to your hair?
+Thinking of getting highlights in hair?
 Learn all about this style and get inspired by our top highlighted looks

 Is there any better feeling than fresh highlights in hair?
 We think not

-Most blondes will agree that having freshly-applied highlights in hair is a feeling like no other.
-It's the reason we will put up with all sorts of inconvenience in order to get those bright, beachy strands - because make no mistake, highlights are inconvenient.
+Most blondes will agree that having freshly-applied highlights is a feeling like no other.
+It's the reason we will put up with all sorts of inconvenience in order to get those bright, beachy strandsbecause make no mistake, highlights are inconvenient.

-They take at least an hour in the salon chair - more likely several - and they're usually the priciest color technique on the menu.
-Any lightening agents used risk damaging your hair's condition, and your newly blonded 'do isn't exactly low maintenance once you get it home either.
+This blonde hair idea takes at least an hour in the salon chair, more likely several, and they're usually the priciest color technique on the menu.
+Any lightening agents used risk damaging your hair's condition, and your newly blonded 'do isn't exactly low maintenance once you get it home either (as anyone who's retuned from holiday green-tinged and panicking about how to get chlorine out of hair can attest)

 So why do we bother?
 Because, like faffing around with round brushes and the best hair dryer to create an ostensibly 'undone' blow-dry, or spending an hour working on your thrown-together 'I woke up like this' messy bun, highlights are worth the extra toil for their unbeatably natural and uncontrived appearance.